Study Reveals What The Cutoff Age Might Be For Quickly Learning New Languages

 Anyone who wants to learn a new language might have only up until their late teens to learn that language quickly.
 This was one of the key findings in a new study based on the results of grammar tests originally posted on Facebook.

 In a study published in the journal Cognition and cited by BBC News, researchers analyzed the results of an online grammar test that was taken by close to 670,000 people.
 The participants came from different parts of the world and were of different ages at the time they took the test, which was posted on Facebook to encourage as many people as possible to take part.
-Aside from the actual test, where they were asked to determine if a certain English sentence is grammatically correct, the participants were also given a questionnaire, where they provided their age, and were asked questions such as how long they have been learning English, and if they moved to an English-speaking country from one where English isn’t the native language.
+Aside from the actual test where they were asked to determine if a certain English sentence is grammatically correct, the participants were also given a questionnaire where they provided their age and asked questions such as how long they have been learning English, and if they moved to an English-speaking country from one where English isn’t the native language.

 Based on the questionnaire results, the youngest participant was 10-years-old, while the oldest was in their late 70s, with most of the test takers in their 20s and 30s.
 About 37 percent of the participants said that they were native English speakers who had only spoken that language while growing up, while the remaining 63 percent or so spoke at least two languages.